flare-foundation/Governance-Backend/scripts/deploy-templates/README.md

     - `journalctl --user -u governance-backend -r`

 ### Copied from https://unix.stackexchange.com/questions/496982/restarting-systemd-service-only-as-a-specific-user
 A third option would be to make the service a user service, which does not need sudo or polkit configurations.
-This puts everything under the control of the user and only works if your actual service that is started with `/home/techops/publicapi start` can run without root privileges.
+This puts everything under the control of the user and only works if your actual service that is started with `/home/backend/publicapi start` can run without root privileges.

-First you have to enable lingering for the user techops.
+First you have to enable lingering for the user `backend`.
 This is needed to startup the user service on boot.
 As root execute:
 ```
 loginctl enable-linger backend
 ```